 At Dr Roof we believe that any benefit a synthetic underlayment may provide should be weighed against the potential problems a non-breathable underlayment may cause.
 Until these products have a proven track record and there is a better understanding of their performance on roofs in our climate Dr Roof will continue to promote #15 felt as the best option as a roof underlayment.
 Felt is breathable, has been used for decades, has a proven track record and will perform as well as a synthetic without the risk of putting a vapour barrier on your roof.
 Felts will absorb moisture and allow moisture to evaporate and discourage wood rot.
 Non-breathable synthetics can trap moisture and cause wood rot.

 Many of our competitors promote synthetics.
 Being in a competitive market Dr Roof must provide our clients with all the options that are available, which includes synthetic underlayments.
-Under the proper circumstances we will install synthetics if our customer requests it.
+Under the proper circumstances we will install a synthetic underlayment if our customer requests it.
 Our job is to ensure that our customers make an educated decision and understand the pros and cons that go with this decision.

 Two synthetic products that are breathable are Breathex and Deck-Armor.
-If you insist on using a synthetic these are the products you should consider as they are the only breathable synthetic underlayments in our market at this time.
+If you insist on using a synthetic underlayment, these are the products you should consider using.
+They are the only breathable synthetic underlayments in our market at this time.
 As you might expect these products are more expensive than the generic non-breathable synthetics.
-They also require the use of plastic cap nails.
-Unfortunately most contractors ignore this requirement and do not follow this procedure which reduces their cost and voids the warranty.
-If you are choosing Breathex or Deck Armor make sure that your contractor is using plastic cap nails, as required by the manufacturer.

 Please call us if you have any questions or would like to discuss synthetic underlayments further.